Improvements to LABC Warranty site scoring framework

 The key changes

-To support the above, the 1-5 site rating will be immediately phased out to be replaced by a 1-6 scoring system for every Key Stage on your site.
+To support this, the 1-5 site rating will be immediately replaced by a 1-6 score for every plot or block inspected at every Key Stage.

 1-6 scoring in practice